SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 > [!Important]
 >
-> Please be aware that the LeRobot repository is currently not stable, and API and script changes may occur.
-This tutorial uses the LeRobot version corresponding to [commit cf86b93](https://github.com/huggingface/lerobot/commit/cf86b9300dc83fdad408cfe4787b7b09b55f12cf).
+> The LeRobot repository is currently under active development, so APIs and scripts may change.
+This tutorial is based on the version corresponding to [commit cf86b93](https://github.com/huggingface/lerobot/commit/cf86b9300dc83fdad408cfe4787b7b09b55f12cf).

 Next, install [SwanLab](https://github.com/SwanHubX/SwanLab) and log in: